mjaeger1/udacity-project-pixel-art-maker/README.md

 2. Choose a color.
 3. Click a cell in the grid to fill that cell with the chosen color.

+Two versions:

+* using jQuery: index.html / designs.js
+* using plan JS: index_nojQuery.html / designs_nojQuery.css

-index.html and styles.css based on code provided by Udacity.
+styles.css as provided by Udacity

 Initial README (by Udacity) below.